Guy Fawkes Night: Tyre Raids, Bonfire Battles and the Worst Guy Ever

 One year, in a stroke of either genius or desperation, we decided to use my little brother David as a living Guy.
 We dressed him in old clothes, positioned him on the pavement, and began approaching passers-by with our plaintive cry: "Penny for the Guy!"

-The plan was simple: David would sit perfectly still, playing dead, while we collected donations.
+The plan was simple.
+David would sit perfectly still, playing dead, while we collected donations.

-David was a catastrophic Guy.
 He fidgeted constantly, scratched himself, adjusted his collar, and looked undeniably, unmistakably alive.
-His performance wouldn't have fooled a blind person.
-Naturally, nobody gave us a penny.
+His performance wouldn't have fooled a blind man.
+Nobody gave us a penny.
 One woman even muttered something about child cruelty as she hurried past.

-David would have been about two or three at the time — which, in hindsight, probably explains why he made such a terrible corpse.
+David would have been about two or three at the time, which, in hindsight, probably explains why he made such a terrible corpse.